GeckoPackages/GeckoSilexConfigService/README.md

 * `config.cache`
   Name under which a caching service is registered on the application.
-  The default is `null`, which means caching is disabled. [`string`]
+  The default is `null`, which means caching is disabled. [`string`] The service must be [PSR-16](https://github.com/php-fig/simple-cache/blob/1.0.0/src/CacheInterface.php) compliant with respect to the `get`, `set` and `delete` methods
+  (however it does not have to explicitly implement the PSR-16 interface).

 * `config.env`
   The value of the `environment`, this is (optional) used to replace the